 |---|---|

-When the Ganondorf fight begins, your health is fully restored, but your magic is not.
-Since magic is essential to winning, make sure you have potions on hand so you can restore magic if you run out mid-fight.
+When the Ganondorf fight begins, your health is fully restored, but your Magic is not.
+Since Magic is essential for the fight, bring potions to restore it if you run out.

-The recommended way to reflect Ganondorf's energy balls is with a vertical slash.
-You can't use Z-targeting during the Ganondorf fight except when he's staggered or knocked down, but pressing the ZL button will change your attack motion to a vertical slash.
+The easiest way to reflect Ganondorf's energy balls is with a vertical slash.
+Z-targeting is unavailable during the fight except when Ganondorf is staggered or knocked down, but pressing ZL changes your attack to a vertical slash.

-Follow Up with Light Arrows Once an Energy Ball Connects
+Follow Up with Light Arrows After a Hit

 When an energy ball hits Ganondorf and staggers him, it's your chance to knock him down.
-Fire a Light Arrow to knock him down, then close in with the Longshot and attack with your sword to deal damage.
-Once Ganondorf gets back up, return to the wall side and wait for the next energy ball.
+Fire a Light Arrow to knock him down, then use the Longshot to close in and attack with your sword.
+Once he gets back up, return to the wall and wait for the next energy ball.

 The Longshot Works on the Red Walls

-The recommended way to move around is by firing the Longshot at the red walls on the corners.
-During the Ganondorf fight, energy balls and recovery from knockdown will destroy floor tiles, reducing your footing, but using the Longshot lets you reduce the risk of taking fall damage.
+The recommended way to move around is by using the Longshot on the red walls at the corners.
+Energy balls and recovering from knockdowns will destroy floor tiles, reducing your footing, but using the Longshot lets you move safely without risking a fall.

-Knock Ganondorf Down with Light Arrows During the Energy Ball Barrage Windup
+Knock Boss Down with Light Arrows During Windup

-During the energy ball barrage, you can knock Ganondorf down by hitting him with a Light Arrow during the windup animation.
-The windup is an easy-to-read motion where he raises both hands accompanied by a burst of intense light, and it lasts a fairly long time.
-This is easier to land than the rallying method, so go for it aggressively whenever you see it.
+During the energy ball barrage, you can knock Ganondorf down by hitting him with a Light Arrow during his windup.
+The windup is easy to recognize as he raises both hands with a burst of intense light and lasts for a long time.
+This is easier than rallying the energy ball, so take the opportunity whenever it appears.

-If You Can't Make It in Time, Reflect with a Spin Attack
+If You Can't Make It in Time, Use a Spin Attack

-You can also knock Ganondorf down by reflecting the energy ball barrage with a Spin Attack.
-If you can't get a Light Arrow off in time, aim for a knockdown by reflecting with a Spin Attack instead.
+You can also knock Ganondorf down by reflecting his energy ball barrage with a Spin Attack.
+If you can't fire a Light Arrow in time, use a Spin Attack to reflect the energy ball instead.

-During the fight, if your health or magic runs low, heading down below is always an option.
-Ganondorf won't attack until you return to the upper area, so you can recover safely.
-The area below is the same one you passed through before the fight, and the pots contain health and arrows.
-Just note that if you already collected everything before the battle, the pots will be empty.
+If your health or Magic runs low during the fight, you can retreat to the lower area.
+Ganondorf won't attack until you return to the upper area, allowing you to recover safely.
+The lower area is the same one you passed through before the fight, and its pots contain health and arrows.
+However, they will be empty if you collected them before the battle.

 Ocarina of Time Related Articles